 Anchorage Winter Activities

 The Aurora Borealis are half of the reason that I came to Alaska in the first place so naturally, I took every chance I could to see the northern lights during my first winter in Alaska.
-I’ll be coming out with a dedicated post about aurora chasing soon and you might have seen some of my photos on Instagram but here are some of my favorites until that post is ready.
+Read more about aurora chasing and check out more photos on Instagram.
+Here are some of my favorites so far!

 Aurora Borealis are incredibly hard to predict just like other weather phenomena but between some Facebook groups, word of mouth, an adventurous family and a little bit of luck I managed to snap these amazing aurora photos.
 The unfortunate truth is these photos is that while standing there it just looked like a strange grey cloud but the long exposure draws a gorgeous green light from those gray clouds.